andrewbaisden/blog-posts/notes/How to use ESLint and Prettier for code analysis and formatting.md

 ## Why you should use a linter and code formatter

 Linting is a way to fix problems in your code while still in development mode before your application is ready for production.
-A lot of these fixes can be done automatically and you can customise the whole process to suit your teams needs.
+A lot of these fixes can be done automatically and you can customise the whole process to suit your team's needs.
 When using Prettier you can have the code in your files formatted automatically which saves you tons of time and energy.

 It's also one less thing you need to worry about in a code review because it is guaranteed to be the same for everyone.
-It enforces the same style and code quality across the whole team so there are no conflicts like when you have your own personal local setup.
+It enforces the same style and code quality across the whole team so there are no conflicts like when you have your local setup.

 This is a common process that teams follow when working on projects.
 It is typical for there to be a file for ESLint and Prettier alongside an ignore file much like a `.gitignore` file that every developer should be familiar with when using a service like GitHub for version control.
 The format for your main file can be either JavaScript, YAML or JSON.
 I'm using JSON in these examples.